ape4fld/nf-genetic-correlations/README.md

 ---

 The pipeline uses **relative paths** by default, making it portable across different systems.
-The configuration is set up for **Alliance Canada clusters** but can be adapted for other environments.
+The configuration is set up for **[Digital Research Alliance Canada](https://www.alliancecan.ca/en) clusters** but can be adapted for other environments.

 #### Minimal Configuration Required:

-1. **For Alliance Canada users**, update the SLURM account:
+1. **For Digital Research Alliance Canada users**, update the SLURM account in the [Nextflow config file](https://github.com/ape4fld/nf-genetic-correlations/blob/main/nextflow.config):
 ```nextflow
 process.clusterOptions = '--account=def-xxxxx'  // Replace with your allocation
 ```